-Micro Fiction Club: Recondite
+Micro Fiction Challenge: Recondite

 Last week we launched the WriteByNight Micro Fiction Club and challenged y’all to write a 25-word-or-less piece of fiction using one of my favorite words, “defenestrate.”
 About a dozen of you flexed your short fiction muscles, and we enjoyed reading the results.
 We’ve chosen a winner, which you’ll find below.